Ivy Raider ‘Moneyball for Gunnery’

 mission essential task list (METL) and lethality objectives.

-1st SBCT plans to mandate a minimum standard of three qualifications with a score over 900 before
+SBCT plans to mandate a minimum standard of three qualifications with a score over 900 before progressing to

-effort necessary to excel.
-Deliberately manage talent among sergeants in infantry companies to balance
+necessary to excel.
+Deliberately manage talent among sergeants in infantry companies to balance assignments

-assignments between vehicle commanders and dismounted team leaders, ensuring neither role is overvalued
+between vehicle commanders and dismounted team leaders, ensuring neither role is overvalued or undervalued.

 - Enter gunnery with a deliberate data collection plan and establish legacy unit files for gunnery data.

-Expand the data collection to measure additional variables that are likely correlated with crew
+the data collection to measure additional variables that are likely correlated with crew performance, such

 - Join our team and expand the study through collaboration.
 The Ivy Raider Brigade encourages other units

-participating or sharing data are welcome to reach out for coordination.
-Broadening the dataset will
+sharing data are welcome to reach out for coordination.
+Broadening the dataset will help validate trends

 Notes

-Nicholas Calhoon and SSG Jacob Seitz, “A Data-Centric Approach to Increasing Crew Lethality: Proposing
+Calhoon and SSG Jacob Seitz, “A Data-Centric Approach to Increasing Crew Lethality: Proposing ‘Moneyball for

 https://www.army.mil/article/282409/a_data_centric_approach_to_increasing_crew_lethality_proposing_moneyball_for_gunnery.